dristiaitech/nplteenpatti/README.md

 ## Usage

-- The first player joins as Admin and distributes ₹1000 to all players.
+- The first player joins as Admin and distributes Rs.
+1000 to all players.
 - Players join, select their names, and place bets.
 - Admin declares the winner and distributes the pot.
 - Start new rounds, add/remove players, and repeat!